 4. Review.
 USAA underwrites the mortgage application.
 This involves confirming the financial information provided.
 Borrowers may have to submit additional documents.
 This stage can take 2 to 3 weeks.

 5. Closing.
 Borrowers review the closing costs and pay them.
 USAA coordinates with the title company and schedules the closing day.

-Interest rates vary based on the credit rating of the homebuyer.
-Rates can change at any moment, but as of March 2016, USAA rates are as follows:
+Rates vary based on the credit rating of the homebuyer.
+Rates can change at any moment, but presently USAA rates are as follows:

-These rates are based on a $100k loan used to purchase a single-family detached home (primary residence) with a 20% down payment and a credit score of 740.
-Borrowers with lower rates may receive higher rates.
+These rates are based on a loan of $175,000 or $225,000, respectively, used to purchase a single-family detached home (primary residence) with a 20% down payment and a credit score of 740.
+Borrowers with lower scores may receive higher rates.

-These rates are based on a $125k loan used to purchase a primary residence (single-family detached home) with a 0% down payment and a credit score of 740.
+These rates are based on a loan of $175,000 or $225,000, respectively, used to purchase a primary residence (single-family detached home) with a 0% down payment and a credit score of 740.

 USAA does not provide rates for its jumbo loans.
 Click on the link above to receive more information.